magomimmo/modern-cljs/doc/tutorial-22.md

 ## Unit testing Enfocus

 Here we are.
-After a journey long two tutorials and half we finally reached our destination from which to start again a new journey by implementing unit tests for the `Enfocus` lib.
+After our two-and-a-half-tutorial journey we finally reached our destination from which to start again a new journey by implementing unit tests for the `Enfocus` lib.